Going Over the Edge for Kids

 Can my friends or family take pictures of me from the roof?

 Unfortunately, friends of the participants will not be allowed on the roof top.
 The roof is a restricted access area.
 PCHC will have an event photographer taking pictures from the roof, ensuring that each participant gets a picture of himself or herself going over.
-However, your family and friends CAN watch from the Over the Edge celebration, which will take place down below on the grassy area between the Cross Center and Paul Bunyan!
+However, your family and friends CAN watch from the Over the Edge celebration, which will take place down below on the grassy area behind the Hollywood Casino at the hotel entrance.
 This area will have the best view for photographs!

 What will the day of the OTE event be like?

 Planning is still in the works, but the idea is to make it very festive!
 Rappelling begins at 9 a.m. and goes to 5 p.m. (unless we extend hours).
 Each rappeller will be announced when they rappel and cheered when they land.
-There will be music, food, games, raffles, and even a selfie station with Bangor’s biggest (literally!) celebrity all day long.
-Bring your friends and supporters!
-The day will end with a program and a party, complete with inspirational speakers, a band, and more!
+There will be food and fun, bring your friends and supporters!

 Is Over the Edge safe?